-At this writing in 2017, I bill Guardianship matters at $275/hour.
-An “uncontested” Guardianship (where all peacefully agree or remain silent) can often be established for around $2,500 to $3,000, including all costs.
+At this writing in 2022, I bill Guardianship matters at $300/hour.
+An “uncontested” Guardianship (where all peacefully agree or remain silent) can often be established for around $3,000, including all costs.
 I would not trust an attorney who bills far less than my rate, or will accept a flat fee.
 You will likely be unsatisfied with the results.
 The unusually technical nature of Guardianship proceedings often confuses attorneys who do not practice regularly in this area.
 If your loved one has funds, s/he will very likely be responsible for paying all legal fees and costs if a Guardian is appointed.
 However, if a Guardianship becomes “contested,” as described above, the legal fees can skyrocket and you may be held personally liable for some or all expenses.

 If I become the Guardian, will I have to make regular reports with the Court?

 Yes.
 If you are appointed as the Guardian of the Person, you must file a Report with the Court at least once per year as to how your loved one is doing.
-If you are appointed as the Guardian of the Estate, you will have to submit an Inventory of your loved one’s assets in 60 days and then, every year, the Court will require you to file an Accounting with the Court which describes all income and expenditures of the Estate.
+If you are appointed as the Guardian of the Estate, you will have to submit an Inventory of your loved one’s assets in 60 days and then, usually every year, the Court will require you to file an Accounting with the Court which describes all income and expenditures of the Estate.

 If I become the Guardian, can my actions be questioned by the Court?

 Yes.
 For certain failures, the Court may find you, personally, liable for your acts or omissions as Guardian.
-For this reason, the Cook County Probate Division usually requires that all Guardians of the Estate are represented by attorneys.
+For this reason, among others, the Cook County Probate Division usually requires that all Guardians of the Estate are represented by attorneys.